Welcome to Beech

 All class activities are differentiated and tailored to meet individual needs and interests, meaning the pupils are happy to learn, they have lots of fun and allows them to readily build their confidence in many areas.

 Curriculum Information for Parents.
-Autumn Term 1 24/25
+Spring Term 1 24/25

 SubjectProfilesIdeas for home